 - many incubators and accelerators specialised (or otherwise) in innovative sectors including CEEI (IoT, Cleantech, Mobilité), 27 Delvalle (E-health), Accélérateur Allianz, EDHEC incubator, etc.

-- business centres and coworking spaces are springing up such as the Labo Coworking, La Verrière, Les Satellites, etc. Higher edcation in Nice provides opportunities with many courses at the Université Côte d’Azur, EDHEC, IPAG, IAE, The Sustainable Design School, etc.
+- business centres and coworking spaces are springing up such as the Labo Coworking, La Verrière, Les Satellites, etc. Higher edcation in Nice provides opportunities with many courses at Université Côte d’Azur, EDHEC, IPAG, IAE, The Sustainable Design School, etc.